glfs-book/lfs-tools/updcheck/doc/gitcheck-file-format-spec.md

 - silent (all beeps are ignored)

 Parameter 2 (num): Specifies the maximum amount of beeps (inclusive) allowed to be scheduled before GitCheck is aborted.
-Should only be specified if antiabuse mode is selected.
+Should only be specified if an antiabuse mode is selected.
 Format: number
 #### IMPORTANT NOTE ABOUT THE MDE DIRECTIVE
 Directive mde antiabuse\_silent 0 is a reserved special value.